MikoMikarro/SD2411-LAB2/REPORT/report.md

 | ANSYS/ABAQUS | 0.51032E-006             | -4.5552                | -0.0837         |
 | Analytical   | 0                        | -3.7793                | -0.0838         |

+> NOTE!: The displacement in the ansys is greater because on the matlab / analytica the extra displacement due to the twist from the shear center was not taken into account.
+The real value: $v = -3.7793  +  \xi_s \sin (\phi) = -4.4983$.
+The use of this displacement would give the correct value

 2. Give results for the following codes
 - The total strain energy from the commercial FE code is: `227.51`
 - The work of the applied load in the commercial FE code is: `227.80`